symbol/symbol-docs/source/guides/transaction/sending-a-transfer-transaction.rst

     $> nem2-cli monitor status

-Monitoring ``unconfirmed`` shows you which transactions have reached the network, but not are not included in a block yet.
+Monitoring ``unconfirmed`` shows you which transactions have reached the network, but are not included in a block yet.

 .. code-block:: bash